m101yosef/m101yosef.github.io/content/publication/ml-dl-101/index.md

 <figure>
   <img src="./images/activation-functions.png">
-  <figcaption>Figure 2.2: (a) Binary step activation function when the inputs is greater than or equal to zero, it is activated, else it is deactivated. (b) simple linear activation function follow the equation x = y at any point in real numbers.</figcaption>
+  <figcaption>Figure 7: (a) Binary step activation function when the inputs is greater than or equal to zero, it is activated, else it is deactivated. (b) simple linear activation function follow the equation x = y at any point in real numbers.</figcaption>
 </figure>

 If you think for a moment, you will find out that step functions and linear functions are difficult to optimize and can not solve a lot of problems.
 Therefore, **non-linear activation functions** come as a magical way to solve any complex problem, especially the non-linear ones.
 Common activation functions are logistic sigmoid, Tanh, and rectified linear unit (ReLU).
 You can see in Figure 2.3 that **logistic sigmoid** outputs a value between 0 and 1, but suffers from vanishing gradients during training.
 While **Tanh** is similar to sigmoid but outputs values between -1 and 1.
 A more frequently used activation function is **ReLU (Rectified Linear Unit)** which is simple and efficient, outputs the input directly if positive, otherwise outputs zero.
 There are variants of ReLU; like Leaky ReLU that address the "dying ReLU" problem (<a href="https://doi.org/10.48550/arXiv.1505.00853">Bing Xu et al., 2015</a>).

 <figure>
   <img src="./images/non-linear-activation-functions.png">
-  <figcaption>Figure 2.3: Non-linear activation function like logistic sigmoid, Tanh, and ReLU.
-(Designed by Mohamed Yosef)</figcaption>
+  <figcaption>Figure 8: Non-linear activation function like logistic sigmoid, Tanh, and ReLU.</figcaption>
 </figure>

 ### 2.2 Loss